 Remembrance Service & Wreath Laying Ceremony in Hartlepool starting at12.30pm in Christ Church, Church Square, Hartlepool.
 Iain Wright MP, Chair of the BIS Select Committee, will give a ‘reading’ at the service, and there will be speakers from Trade Unions and asbestos support organisations.
 It will be followed by wreath-laying and the organisers will be providing individual flowers so anybody attending the service can lay a flower at the Workers Memorial in memory of a loved one.

 Rally at Liverpool Man Island, on the South Piazza of Georges Dock Building, (Corner of Mann Island and the Strand), Pier Head, Liverpool L3 1DD.
-11:00.
+Assemble at 11.00am with rolling programme of events throughout the day with the Bob Tressell Festival.
 Speakers to be confirmed.

 Meet on Preston Flag market at 11.30am with a musical build up to a minutes silence at noon followed by speeches.
 There will then be a march with banners through Preston to lay wreaths at the Lund Street memorial in remembrance of those who lost their lives through work, any organisation can either order a wreath through us or bring their own.